sulu/sulu-docs/cookbook/websocket.rst

 .. list-table::

     * - websocket_url
-      - The url on which the websocket should listen.
+      - The url on which the WebSocket should listen.
     * - websocket_port
-      - The port on which the websocket should listen.
+      - The port on which the WebSocket should listen.

 If you have multiple installations of sulu on a single server be sure that you use unique ports per installation.

-If you have your own application, you can enable the websocket and configure its url and port by placing the following lines into your configuration:
+If you have your own application, you can enable the WebSocket and configure its url and port by placing the following lines into your configuration:

 .. code-block:: yaml